Our approach to human rights

 • Non-English speaking languages in the countries in which NAB operates.

-Grievances may also be received via social media, direct correspondence, or bodies such as the Australian Human Rights Commission.
+Grievances may also be received via social media, direct correspondence, or external bodies such as the Australian Human Rights Commission.

 Where grievances or concerns are raised, each claim is investigated and addressed as appropriate.
 This may include engagement with customers and other stakeholders.
 As part of the investigation process, steps are taken to understand the issue(s) and take appropriate action.
 Appropriate action may involve referring the matter to the relevant authorities (in the case of suspicions or allegations of modern slavery) and/or engaging with the customer about areas of the organisation that the Group finances.
 If modern slavery is found to be occurring, remediation processes will need to be considered.